stephencweiss/stephencharlesweiss.com/content/blog/2019-06-29/erd-line-meaning.md

+---
-# Entity Relationship Diagrams - What The Lines Mean
+title: 'Entity Relationship Diagrams - What The Lines Mean'
+date: '2019-06-29'
+category: ['programming']
+tags: ['design', 'entity relationship', 'entity relationship diagrams']
+---

 Yesterday, in talking about [Postgres and Subqueries](../../2019-06-28/postgres-subquery-basics) I was trying to represent a relationship between tables.
 I knew intuitively what I was trying to communicate, but wasn’t sure about the syntax.